A Lite Distributed Semantic Communication System for Internet of Things: Numerical Results

 \subsection{Constellation Design}

 Fig. \ref{constellations} compares the full-resolution constellation and the 4-bits constellation.
-The full-resolution constellation points in Fig. \ref{constellations-a} contain more information due to the higher resolution, but require complicated antenna, which is almost impossible to design.
+The full-resolution constellation points in Fig. \ref{constellations-a} contain more information due to the higher resolution, but require complicated hardware, which is almost impossible to design.
 Through mapping the full-resolution constellation into a finite space, the 4-bits constellation points in Fig. \ref{constellations-b} become simplified, which makes it possible to implement in the existing RF system.
-Note that the 4-bits constellation keeps the similar distribution with the full-resolution constellation.
-For example, there exists certain blank region in the edge of constellation in Fig. \ref{constellations-a}, while the 4-bits constellation shows the similar trend in Fig. \ref{constellations-b}.
+Note that the 4-bits constellation keeps a similar distribution with the full-resolution constellation.
+For example, there exist certain blank regions at the edge of the constellation in Fig. \ref{constellations-a}, while the 4-bits constellation shows a similar trend in Fig. \ref{constellations-b}.
 Such similar distribution prevents sharp performance degradation when the resolution of constellation decreases significantly.

-Fig. \ref{constellation performance} shows the BLEU scores versus SNR for different constellation sizes under AWGN, including 4-bits constellation, 8-bits constellation and full-resolution constellation.
-All of them could achieve very similar performance when $\text{SNR}>9\,\text{dB}$, which demonstrate the constellation design is effective and cause no significant performance degradation.
-Full resolution and 8-bits constellations perform slightly better than 4-bits constellation when SNR in low.
-This is because some weights information used for denoising is lost when the resolution of constellation is small.
+Fig. \ref{constellation performance} shows the BLEU scores versus SNR for different constellation sizes under AWGN, including 4-bits constellation, 8-bits constellation, and full-resolution constellation.
+All of them could achieve very similar performance when $\text{SNR}>9\,\text{dB}$, which demonstrates the constellation design is effective and cause no significant performance degradation.
+Full resolution and 8-bits constellations perform slightly better than 4-bits constellation when SNR is low.
+This is because some weights information used for denoising is lost when the resolution of the constellation is small.